Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market: Robust pricing problem

 Therefore, the robust price bounds are given by optimization problems (cf. \eqref{eq.rob})

 On the other hand, the products available for trading in the market suggest the following semi-static hedging strategies, again expressed in discounted terms:

-Here the static parts $\phi(X_1)$, $\psi(Y_2)$ can be approximated by call options written on $p(T_1, T_2)$ and $p(T_2, T_3)$, respectively, whereas the dynamic part $ \Delta(X_1,Y_1) (Y_2 - Y_1)$ corresponds to rebalancing the portfolio in $T_1$ in a self-financing way, between $T_2$- and $T_3$-bonds, according to $\Delta$.
+In view of the definition of the discounted assets in \eqref{eq:T2discount}, the static parts $\phi(X_1)$, $\psi(Y_2)$ correspond to vanilla options written on $p(T_1, T_2)$ and $p(T_2, T_3)$, respectively.
+As usual these could be approximated using call/put options.
+The dynamic part $ \Delta(X_1,Y_1) (Y_2 - Y_1)$ corresponds to rebalancing the portfolio in $T_1$ in a self-financing way, between $T_2$- and $T_3$-bonds, according to $\Delta$.
 The quantity in \eqref{eq.repl} then amounts to the value of such a portfolio at time $T_2$.
 In fact, we find that it suffices to rebalance at time $T_1$ only depending on the value of $Y_1$, that is, it suffices to consider strategies of the form $\Delta(Y_1)$ rather than $\Delta(X_1,Y_1)$, see Theorem~\ref{SuperRepIntro}.